phug-php/website/doc/en/installation.md

 - CodeIgniter: https://github.com/pug-php/ci-pug-engine

-The framework adapters above are based on **pug-php 3**, that means expressions should be written in JS style by default, but you can use PHP native style by setting `expressionLanguage` to `php`.
+The framework adapters above are based on **Pug-php 3**, that means expressions should be written in JS style by default, but you can use PHP native style by setting `expressionLanguage` to `php`.

-Yii and Slim adapters are also available but based on **pug-php 2** right now and so there are not yet compatible with Phug:
+Yii and Slim adapters are also available but based on **Pug-php 2** right now and so there are not yet compatible with **Phug**:

 - Yii 2: https://github.com/rmrevin/yii2-pug